radovankavicky/INWTUtils/README.md

 `double_space_linter` checks for double empty spaces.

-`internal_INWT_function_linter` checks for the use of internal functions from packages whose name starts with INWT.
-Outside of the INWT company, this linter will barely go into action. [^a]
+`internal_function_linter` checks for the use of internal functions via `:::`.
+There is usually a reason why an internal function has not been exported.
+It has probably not been tested properly outside the context it is used in.

 `setwd_linter` and `source_linter` check for `setwd` or `source` statements because they can cause side effects when used in functions.

-`trailing_whitespaces_linter` looks for superfluous whitespaces at the end of a line. [^b]
+`trailing_whitespaces_linter` looks for superfluous whitespaces at the end of a line. [^a]

 The remaining linters are taken from the `lintr` package.
 Details can be found via